Alternative Christmas Food Traditions Across the US

 Conchas are another Mexican baked good that can house a variety of flavors, including chocolate, which commonly has a brown topping.
 They are consumed at any time of day, making them the perfect sweet to enjoy after a large Turkey dinner.
 Much like Tamales, Conchas need ample time set aside for preparing and cooking.
 We recommend allowing a day or so to prep for these recipes.
 Concha bread has a soft crumb, and aerated dough with the use of bread flour, or a denser crumb with all-purpose flour.

 Traveling to see your family this Christmas to enjoy a Mexican feast?
-Don’t forget to pre-book your airport parking + hotel package with ParkSleepFly!
+Don’t forget to pre book airport hotel and parking package with ParkSleepFly!

 German traditions